function61/varasto/docs/guide_network-folders.md

 ![](guide_network-folders_architecture.png)

-Even if you run server + projector on the same computer, this diagram is great for explain the components and their interactions.
+Even if you run server + projector on the same computer, this drawing is great for explaining the components and their interactions.